jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/howToGetPytorch.md

 and download to file *.py.

-If you want a solid book on scientific python then get this book Learnin Scientific Programming With Python by C Hill.
+If you want a solid book on scientific python then get this book:

+Learning Scientific Programming With Python by C Hill.

 Finally, to make latex look good in github see https://github.com/apps/texify